-Winthrop University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor's, master's and specialist degrees.
-A total of 38 undergraduate and 24 graduate degree programs are available in the College of Arts and Sciences, the College of Business Administration, the Richard W. Riley College of Education and the College of Visual and Performing Arts.
-Within the four colleges are 38 undergraduate and 24 graduate programs of study are offered through concentrations and options.
+Winthrop University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelors, masters and specialist degrees.
+A total of 42 undergraduate and 25 graduate degree programs are available in the College of Arts and Sciences, the College of Business Administration, the Richard W. Riley College of Education and the College of Visual and Performing Arts.
+Within the four colleges are over 40 graduate programs of study are offered through concentrations and options.

 Winthrop's academic programs are measured by national standards of quality.
 Each academic program that can be nationally accredited through a professional specialized organization has earned that distinction.
 The documents of accreditation reside in the Office of Academic Affairs.

 Winthrop University is affiliated with the following specialized organizations:

-Accrediting Council on Education in Journalism and Mass Communication (ACEJMC) American Chemical Society Association to Advance Collegiate Schools of Business (AACSB International) Certified Financial Planner Board (CFS) Commission on Accreditation for Dietetics Education (CADE) Commission on Accreditation of Allied Health Education Programs (CAAHEP) Computing Accreditation Commission of the Accreditation Board for Engineering and Technology, Inc. (CAC/ABET) Council for Accreditation of Counseling and Related Educational Programs (CACREP) Council for Interior Design Accreditation (CID) Council on Social Work Education (CSWE) National Association of the Education of Young Children (NAEYC) National Association of School Psychologists (NASP) National Association of Schools of Art and Design (NASAD) National Association of Schools of Dance (NASD) National Association of Schools of Music (NASM) National Association of Schools of Theatre (NAST) National Council for the Accreditation of Teacher Education (NCATE) Sport Management Program Review Council (SMPRC)
+Accrediting Council on Education in Journalism and Mass Communication (ACEJMC) American Chemical Society Accreditation Council for Education in Nutrition and Dietetics (ACEND) Association to Advance Collegiate Schools of Business (AACSB International) Commission on Accreditation of Athletic Training Education (CAATE) Certified Financial Planner Board of Standards (CFP) Computing Accreditation Commission of the Accreditation Board for Engineering and Technology, Inc. (CAC/ABET) Council for Accreditation of Counseling and Related Educational Programs (CACREP) Council for Interior Design Accreditation (CIDA) Council on Social Work Education (CSWE) National Association of the Education of Young Children (NAEYC) National Association of School Psychologists (NASP) National Association of Schools of Art and Design (NASAD) National Association of Schools of Dance (NASD) National Association of Schools of Music (NASM) National Association of Schools of Theatre (NAST) National Council for the Accreditation of Teacher Education (NCATE)